Our future education

-The submission includes 3D visuals of the site, aerial plans and a number of impact assessments.
-A four-page visual summary has been produced to help showcase the proposed development, which would deliver 15,000m2 of internal education and community spaces, including 1,700m2 of inside sporting and recreational facilities.
+When underway, the plans will deliver 15,000m2 of internal education and community spaces, including 1,700m2 of inside sporting and recreational facilities.

 Significant consideration has been given to ensure that the campus fits in to its natural and physical surroundings, with minimal impact.
 A key ethos in the design process has been to deliver a site that is as environmentally neutral as possible, with lots of emphasis on preserving and enhancing green and open spaces.
 As part of that, a well-known mature Sweet Chestnut tree, which featured in the former St Peter Port school emblem, will be retained as part of the plan as a fitting nod to the site’s legacy.